alexandreday/HAL/README.md

 # Hierarchical Agglomerative Learning (HAL)
 Package for performing clustering for high-dimensional data.
-This packages uses heavily scikit-learn and fft accelerated t-SNE.
+This packages uses heavily scikit-learn and FFT accelerated t-SNE.

 # System requirement
-* Has been tested on latest version of OS X (Sierra and High Sierra) and on Linux (Ubuntu v 16)
+* Has been tested on latest version of OS X (Sierra and High Sierra) and Linux (Ubuntu v 16)
 * (Optional) The dynamical plotting requires Chrome, Safari or Firefox (without *ad blockers* !).
 # Requirement:
 Python 3.6 or later versions.